2.3.5 |

 of the human body can be labeled "sexual-excremental" (X.145).

-believer or the proletarian citizen whose urinogenital organs
+on conveying to the religious believer or the country's citizen whose

-'he' is allowed to see or touch, or rather not to see or touch,
+urinogenital organs 'he' is allowed to see or touch, or rather not to see

-classification of exclusivisms sometimes rather detailed or too
+sometimes rather detailed or too explicit, particularly where it concerns

-bodily waste matter and nudity, can simply be advised to read
+sexuality, discharge of bodily waste matter and nudity, can simply be

-moral notions like decent and indecent do not so much
+moral notions such as decent and indecent do not so much

-body; and do not so much refer to discussing the erection of
+and do not so much refer to discussing the erection of nuclear missiles or

-nuclear missiles or other weapons for killing people, but to
+other weapons for killing male and female human adults and children, but to

 discussing the erection of a penis or ('even worse') a clitoris.